cesarvr/blog/content/post/2018-05-22-create-containers.markdown

                     shell - 6
 ```

-Nothing change at global scale, but our process from our process perspective we see the world like this:
+Nothing changes at a global scale, but from our process's perspective we see the world like this:

 ```
    jail - 1